lachlangrose/GeoTrace/README.md

 functions for quickly calculating such a cost function have been included in the *Cost Calculator* tab.

 # Installation
-Clone GeoTools into your QGIS plugin path or create link to this directory.
+Clone (or download and unzip) the GeoTools directoryy into your QGIS plugin path.
+On windows, this path will be something like `C:/Users/USERNAME/.qgs2/python/plugins`.

 ## Dependencies
 GeoTools uses `Numpy`, `Matplotlib`, `mplstereonet` and `scikit-image`, so you will need to make sure these are installed for your python distribution.